 The good news is that personal property is covered under your homeowner’s or renters’ insurance policy!!!
 Most people don’t realize this, but it’s a standard peril in all homeowners/renters insurance policies that covers the loss of your personal property (subject to deductible) anywhere in the world.
 If you lose your valuables on a plane, train, in your car or anywhere for any reason, contact your domestic insurance agent and file a claim.
 It’s also a good idea before you travel to Mexico to take photos of the items you bring with you, and to document their value…just in case…you can forward this information to your domestic insurance agent for the claim.

-So, don’t forget to make sure your homeowners/renters insurance premium is paid up before driving into Mexico with your Mex Insurance.
+So, don’t forget to make sure your homeowners/renters insurance premium is paid up before driving into Mexico with your Mex Insurance in order to have your personal property covered.